A person may lodge a petition with the Council to request action to be taken on a matter.

 • stating the details of the subject matter; and

-• inviting written submissions in relation to the subject matter to be lodged with the General Manager.
+• inviting written submissions in relation to the subject matter to be lodged with the CEO.

 A copy of the notice is to be published on at least two occasions in a daily newspaper circulating in the municipal area; and sent to the person who lodged the petition.